 The fact that not all of the participators in the field are in a position to apply for deferral will not normally prevent applications from others being approved.
 It should however be noted that OTO expect the overall tax consequences of a deferral to be the same as if the RP and all participators had made returns and claims.
 If this not the case then OTO will require returns from each participant [for example this might apply when the deferral of returns has an effect on the allocation of oil allowance.
 A participator is only entitled to his share of the allowance as if all participators had made returns and this share may depend on the expenditure position of another participator].
 OTO does not consider that this will be a problem in most instances but will monitor the position in practice.
 The Responsible Person [RP] and participators should draw any problems in this area to the attention of OTO.

+Top of page

 Additional returns: Section 62(4), FA 1987

 To ensure the continuing integrity of the OTO valuation databases and the accuracy and completeness of the values calculated for the purposes of PRT, corporation tax and royalty, additional returns under Section 62(4) FA 1987 will continue to be required to be made within two months of the end of the chargeable period.
 This requirement will continue in all cases, including where a return under Paragraph 2 Schedule 2 is being deferred.
 OTO will be happy to discuss with participators the circumstances of particular fields and to come to arrangements as to the most efficient way in which this data can be supplied.

+Top of page

 Returns from the Responsible Person (Paragraph 5 Schedule 2 OTA 75)

 At present the RP’s returns are required within one month after the end of each chargeable period.
 The new legislation provides that the Board may allow a longer period for delivery of the return and that the extension of the time limit may be indefinite.
 As with participators’ returns this will enable deferral of one or more of the RP’s returns, either for a specified time of indefinitely.

+Top of page

 Conditions for agreeing to deferral of returns by up to one month

 OTO currently accepts up to a one month delay in the delivery of the RP’s return provided that all the participators in the field consent.
 This will continue under the new rules.

+Top of page

 Conditions for agreeing to deferral of returns by more than one month

 An application to defer returns will be accepted if: